Erotic Spanking: How to Master This Basic But Sexy BDSM Move

 It's time to embrace your naughtier side.

 Before you get started, though, you’ll want to make sure you’re engaging in a way that’s safe, consensual, considerate, and fun.
-Herein, you’ll find twenty easy-to-follow pointers to guide you in your erotic spanking adventures.
+Maybe you’re wondering: What does spanking feel like?
+How do I begin to introduce erotic spanking to my relationship?
+Herein, you’ll find easy-to-follow pointers to guide you in your erotic spanking adventures.

 1. Discuss your erotic spanking desires.